abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ## 8. Evidence 5 — Inter-Radiologist Agreement

-Sections 3 and 7 rejected two explanations for the per-class failures: training-set size (ρ = +0.055, p = 0.85) and architecture.
-This section tests a third, and finds it holds.
+Sections 3 and 7 rejected training-set size and architecture.
+This section tests a third explanation, and finds it holds.

 **Hypothesis.** If radiologists disagree about *where* a finding is, the training target is inconsistent and the model cannot learn a stable localisation.
 Performance would then be bounded by annotation agreement rather than by model capacity or data volume.